 Sheila is a planetary physicist, science presenter, and secondary school physics teacher based in Lancashire.
 Her experience includes acting as an ambassador of science, public speaking, events organisation, science journalism and school visits.

 She is Education, Outreach and Diversity officer for the Royal Astronomical Society, using space as a hook to inspire people from all walks of life to pursue STEM careers.

 Ed is a spacecraft systems engineer with more than 20 years' experience in microelectronics, data systems, and mission operations currently working at Goonhilly Earth Station in Cornwall.

-He is also a Director of Catena Space, a consultancy firm providing short industry training courses in space systems, space mission operations and access to space.
-Ed has a long history of involvement with the academic programme at the International Space University (ISU).
+He was previously a Director of Catena Space, a consultancy firm providing short industry training courses in space systems, space mission operations and access to space, and he has a long history of involvement with the academic programme at the International Space University (ISU).